 In addition to more than 4000 restaurants and food-related events throughout the year, the city boasts exceptional terroirs in the surrounding area, with Bresse chicken, fruit and vegetables from the Monts du Lyonnais, and wine from the Beaujolais and Côtes du Rhône.

-Located in a building that was formerly dedicated to healthcare, the International City of Gastronomy will promote food as a source of health and well-being.
+Located in a building that was formerly dedicated to healthcare, the International City of Gastronomy promotes food as a source of health and well-being.

 When the gastronomic meal of the French was inscribed on UNESCO’s list of Intangible Cultural Heritage in 2010, it raised awareness of the need to promote the special place gastronomy holds in French culture and make it accessible to all.

-With this in mind, Lyon will be home to one of the four International Cities of Gastronomy, along with Tours, Dijon and Paris-Rungis.
+With this in mind, Lyon is home to one of the four International Cities of Gastronomy, along with Tours, Dijon and Paris-Rungis.

 Within the architectural setting of the Grand Hôtel-Dieu de Lyon, the International City of Gastronomy offers a permanent tour for all audiences.